You need to file your online Self Assessment return for the 2018/19 tax year before midnight 31 January 2020 or face a £100 fine.

-We're fast approaching the deadline for filling you online Self Assessment tax return.
+The deadline for filling out your online Self Assessment tax return is 31 January 2020.

-Ideally, you will already have registered to use HMRC’s online tax return service by now and are ready to start filling in forms.
+Ideally, you'll already have registered to use HMRC’s online tax return service by now and are ready to start filling in forms.

 Thankfully, you can get around this by signing up instead to the new Gov.UK Verify system, which takes 15 minutes to set up and will enable you to submit your tax form in time.